eanopolsky/monitor-modem/README.md

 # Description

 monitor-modem detects when an Internet connection has gone out and reboots the modem.
+Its behavior is configurable via signals.
+See the Signals section for details.

 It is designed to run on a Raspberry Pi 3 model B+, but may work on other Pi models.

 WARNING: High voltage is dangerous.
 Do not attempt to work with high voltage